aaronkyle/social-development/social-policy/social-policy_world-bank.md

 The World Bank's Environmental and Social Safeguard Policies are a cornerstone of its support to sustainable poverty reduction.
 The objective of these policies is to prevent and mitigate undue harm to people and their environment in the development process.
 These policies provide guidelines for bank and borrower staffs in the identification, preparation and implementation of programs and projects.

-The effectiveness and development impact of projects and programs supported by the Bank has substantially increased as a result of attention to these policies.
-Safeguard policies have often provided a platform for the participation of stakeholders in project design, and have been an important instrument for building ownership among local populations.
+The effectiveness and development impact of projects and programs supported by the Bank has substantially increased as a result of attention to these policies.Safeguard policies have often provided a platform for the participation of stakeholders in project design, and have been an important instrument for building ownership among local populations.

 **Safeguards at Work**

-For example, the Mumbai Urban Transport Project involved urban resettlement on an unparalleled scale, thus requiring compliance with the World Bank’s resettlement safeguard policy, among others.
-Over 100,000 people living along roads and railway tracks were to be resettled to improve rail and road transport services.
-Almost 95% of the affected people did not have legal title to the land they occupied.
+For example, the Mumbai Urban Transport Project involved urban resettlement on an unparalleled scale, thus requiring compliance with the World Bank’s resettlement safeguard policy, among others.Over 100,000 people living along roads and railway tracks were to be resettled to improve rail and road transport services.Almost 95% of the affected people did not have legal title to the land they occupied.
 Affected structures included an assortment of residences, businesses, religious and community facilities, schools, dispensaries and nurseries.

-The unprecedented scale and complexity of the process called for innovative solutions.
-Recognizing people's concerns regarding involuntary resettlement, the Mumbai Metropolitan Region Development Authority (MMRDA) altered its approach from one that narrowly focused on compensating people for their losses towards one that sought to arrive at a ‘win-win' solution for all.
-This resulted in wider consultation and negotiation with the affected people, with the help of NGOs.
+The unprecedented scale and complexity of the process called for innovative solutions.Recognizing people's concerns regarding involuntary resettlement, the Mumbai Metropolitan Region Development Authority (MMRDA) altered its approach from one that narrowly focused on compensating people for their losses towards one that sought to arrive at a ‘win-win' solution for all.This resulted in wider consultation and negotiation with the affected people, with the help of NGOs.

 The agency's willingness to adapt and explore alternative solutions, often surpassing the scope of its Resettlement and Rehabilitation Policy, enabled it to come up with innovative resettlement options that were more agreeable to the affected people.
 Going beyond the provision of brick and mortar resettlement sites, the MMRDA helped the resettled people to adapt to their new environments.
 Resettlement colonies were provided with schools, day-care centers, and women's centers.
 People's livelihood options were expanded through skills training for the youth and micro-credit for women.